David Edwards (basketball): Post-basketball career

 Edwards served as a recreation manager at the non-profit organization Elmcor Youth and Services Activities.
 He coached basketball at The Mary Louis Academy in Queens.

 Personal life and death

 His father, Dave Edwards was a 4-year player and a 3-year captain at Virginia Commonwealth University.
 He had two sons, David and Corey.
 Corey played basketball at George Mason and coaches at Montverde Academy.

-Edwards died of COVID-19 on March 24, 2020.
+Edwards died in Queens, New York of COVID-19 on March 24, 2020.
+He was just 48 years old.